John Templeton: Investment career

 Templeton became a billionaire by pioneering the use of globally diversified mutual funds.
-His Templeton Growth Fund, Ltd. (investment fund), established in 1954, was among the first to invest in Japan in the middle of the 1960s.
+His Templeton Growth Fund, Ltd. (investment fund), established in 1954, was among the first American firms to invest in Japan starting in the mid-1960s.
 Templeton also created funds specifically in certain industries such as nuclear energy, chemicals, and electronics.
-By 1959, Templeton went public, with five funds and more than 66 million dollars under management.
+By 1959, Templeton's company made their initial public offering, with five funds and more than 66 million dollars under management.

 In 2006 he was listed in a seven-way tie for 129th place on The Sunday Times's "Rich List".

 Investment philosophy

 Money magazine in 1999 called him "arguably the greatest global stock picker of the century".
 Templeton attributed much of his success to his ability to maintain an elevated mood, avoid anxiety and stay disciplined.
 He rejected technical analysis for stock trading, preferring instead to use fundamental analysis.
 Thus he did not attempt to predict future stock movements, but paid close attention to valuation.
-From the late 1930s Templeton and his colleagues developed sophisticated quantitative finance methods that anticipated by decades now-common features such as the Shiller P/E, rebalancing and Tobin's q.
+From the late 1930s Templeton and his colleagues developed sophisticated quantitative finance methods that anticipated by decades common features such as the Shiller P/E, rebalancing and Tobin's q.

 Despite the name of his flagship fund, Templeton Growth Fund, he was more a practitioner of value investing rather than growth investing.
+However, his stock-selection strategies could be eclectic and often defied easy categorization other than avoiding stocks he considered expensive, defined as an estimated five-year forward price to earnings ratio higher than about 12-14.
 Templeton focused on buying stocks he calculated were substantially undervalued, holding them until selling when their price rose to fair market value.
 His average holding period was about four years.
 He believed holding assets priced above fair market value in hopes they would further increase in price was speculation, not investing.
 However, Templeton did not buy stocks merely because they were undervalued but also took care investing in companies he determined were profitable, well-managed and with good long-term potential.